pbrandt1/mdnb/README.md

 :warning: PRE-ALPHA, SEEKING INPUT :warning:

 `mdnb` is a markdown notebook with plotly and mathjax support.
 Something between mdbook and jupyter.
-It's supposed to work on a plane.
-Still need to get mathjax working offline, but most other things should work.
+It works on an airplane.

 SOME DAY: